kg583/TIGHT/README.md

 	* Returns the index of the edge if it exists and zero otherwise
 * `KREG`: Checks if the graph is regular
 	* Returns the valency of the graph if it is regular and zero otherwise
-* `KRUS`: Performs Kruskal's algorithm on the graph rooted at the vertex `Ans`
-	* Returns the minimum spanning tree of the connected component of the graph containing the root
 * `LAY`: Sets the `|LX` and `|LY` vertex coordinate lists for plotting using the specified layout method
 	* Layout options are given in `layout.md`
 * `LOAD`: Extracts the saved graph named in `Ans` to `|LE` and sets the graphs characteristics